Peripli/specification/README.md

  For example, a database created in Kubernetes should be accessible in Cloud Foundry.

-A standardized way is needed for managing broker registrations and propagating them to the underlying Platform Instances when necessary.
+A standardized way is needed for managing broker registrations and propagating them to the registered Platform Instances when necessary.
 Also there should be a mechanism for tracking service instances creation that allows sharing of service instances across Platform Instances.

 ## How it works

 The Service Manager consists of multiple parts.
 The main part is the core component.
-It is the central service broker registry that tracks all service instances and allows service broker and platform registration.
+It is the central registry for service broker and platform registrarion, as well as for tracking all service instances.
 This core component communicates with the registered brokers and acts as a platform per OSB for them.

 In each Platform Instance resides a component called the Service Broker Proxy.